earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/get-to-know-r/2017-01-25-R02-start-using-r.md

 {% include toc title="In This Lesson" icon="file-text" %}

 <div class='notice--success' markdown="1">

 ## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives
 At the end of this activity, you will be able to:

-* Be able to create, modify and use objects or variables in `R`.
+* Create, modify and use objects or variables in `R`.
-* Be able to define the key differences between the str (string) and num (number) classes in `R` in terms of how R can or can not perform calculations with each.
+* Define the key differences between the str (string) and num (number) classes in `R` in terms of how R can or can not perform calculations with each.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need